tshort/mdpad/README.md

 want to change this to include custom headers or footers for your site.

+For editing *mdpad* files, [Atom](https://atom.io/) and [SublimeText](http://www.sublimetext.com/) work well.
+Both of these have good support for syntax highlighting JavaScript and YAML blocks within Markdown files.

 ## Inspiration / Ideas

 * [Julia Markdown](https://github.com/tshort/JuliaMarkdown)